benschw/benschw.github.io/_drafts/2015-07-07-12-factor-infrastructure-with-consul-and-vault.markdown

 There are of course strategies involving replicating to slaves or even master-master replication, but those are all out of scope for this demo.

-We are still, however, exposing the address to MySQL to our "todo" service with consul so that if we decided to add in an HA mechinesm, it could be done without needing to rework our application.
+We are still, however, exposing the MySQL address to our "todo" service with consul so that if we decided to add in an HA mechanism, it could be done without rework in our application.

-#### failure demo:
+#### Failure Demo:

 For completeness, here's our service crashing hard when we take away MySQL:

 <a href="/images/mysql-crop-opt.gif"><img class="post-image-full" src="/images/mysql-crop-opt.gif" alt="mysql failure demo" width="618" height="300" class="alignnone size-full" /></a>

 ### Todo
-Our todo service is stateless, relying entirely on MySQL to store todo entries.
+Our todo service is stateless and relies on MySQL to store todo entries.
-In addition, we are always requesting an address to it through consul which will only respond with addresses to healthy instances.
-We are also registering the "todo" service with consul so as long as others discover it through that interface, we can scale it by adding instances.
+We are always requesting an address to MySQL from consul, which ensures that we only get addresses to healthy instances.
+We are also registering the "todo" service with consul, so as long as others discover it through that interface we can scale it by adding instances.

 There is no other configuration needed for our app, but if there was we could add it to consul's key/value store in order to maintain a clean contract with our system and zero divergence between environments.

-This means that our todo service can be installed in any environment without modification and that instances can come and go (and new instances can be added) and they will neatly fold in the the existing ecosystem.
+This means that our todo service can be installed in any environment without modification, instances can come and go, new instances can be added, and they will all fold neatly into the the existing ecosystem.

-#### failure demo:
+#### Failure Demo:

 In the following recording, track the status of the todo instances in the top left pane.
 The "Health" column shows the instance's status according to consul, and the "Test"